Shawn "swyx" Wang is an infinite builder, dual-class CFA, and Developer. Shawn currently works for Netlify.

 Tune in to hear Shawn talk about what it means to be an infinite learner and builder and how he uses this approach to further his career.

 - Infinite building

-- Fighting feelings
+- Fighting feelings of inadequacy

 “I changed myself from a financial career...I thought that was a stable thing...I realized that I needed to move on from that…” -Shawn Wang

 “You should learn just in time, not just in case.” -Shawn Wang

 “If you actively write stuff and put stuff out...that you are interested in, guess what?
 People come and engage with you…” -Shawn Wang

 Joel Hooks: Hey Shawn.
 Despite our struggles on the internet, we're going to talk today about being an infinite learner and what that means to you.
 You're the first person I've encountered that described themselves as an infinite learner so I thought maybe you could tell us what that means to be an infinite learner.

 Shawn Wang: Sure.
 I've actually started talking about myself as an infinite builder but we'll get there.
 The infinite learner term came from Reid Hoffman of Linkedin where he analyzes all the people that he invests in at Greylock, people like Mark Zuckerberg.
 He says that the most consistent thing about them is that they are infinite learners.
 There's never a point where they say they know enough and they stop learning.
 If you want to grow a lot as a person, you're always going to go into something, some area that you don't know well, and you have to have that infinite learner mindset to get yourself up to that next level.
 That's where I got it from and that's something that I think has become a core part of what I want to do.
 My growth strategy as well is what I want to do with my life.
 We can talk about the infinite builder part.